 Sleep.
 We need it to live yet it’s constantly something we fight to get.
-I never knew how much I loved sleep until my first child was born.
+I never knew how much I loved to sleep until my first child was born.

-Sleeping in 2 hour increments was not ideal.
+Sleeping in 2-hour increments was not ideal.
 You finally get past the first year of no sleep and then you are being woken up for different reasons.

 Is your child faced with nightmares?
 It’s so tough to see your children scared at night.
 How can we help them find peace and sleep!?
 Keep reading to find 7 effective scriptures to overcome bad dreams!

 “Mommy!!
 MOMMMY!
 I’m scared!
 Is the monster going to get me?”

 Child comes running into your room for the 100th time that night.
 “Can you please sleep with me?
 I don’t want to be alone.”

 “But I’m not tired.
 I need water.
 What if I have another bad dream?”